← Back to Topics

 port: 9090

 NetworkPolicy enforcement depends on the CNI plugin.
-Calico and Cilium enforce NetworkPolicy rules.
+CNIs like Calico, Cilium, Weave Net, and others support NetworkPolicy enforcement.

 Limitations

-NetworkPolicy restricts pod-to-pod access but does not protect against connections initiated by users with kubectl port-forward access to the Prometheus pod or namespace.
-Restricting the pods/portforward verb via RBAC covers that path.
+• RBAC for port-forward: Restricting the pods/portforward verb via RBAC covers kubectl access.
 A role that grants read access to pods without allowing port-forward:

 apiVersion: rbac.authorization.k8s.io/v1